-- (3) For the avoidance of doubt it is hereby declared that nothing in Part III of this Statute shall be construed as affecting the Statutes and Bye-Laws of the College concerning re-election on the expiry of a fixed term of a Fellowship. - (4) In any case where an officer of the College or any person is designated to perform any duties or exercise any powers under this Statute, and that officer or person is herself involved in the matter in question, the Governing Body may appoint an alternate to act in her place under procedures prescribed by Bye-Laws made under this Statute. - (5) Nothing in any other Statute shall enable the Governing Body to delegate its power to reach a decision under clause 10 (2). - (6) No one shall sit as a member of any of the bodies established under this Statute, and no one shall be present at a meeting of such body when the body is considering its decision or discussing a point of procedure, except as provided by this Statute or by Bye-Laws made under this Statute. - (7) In this Statute references to numbered Parts, clauses, and sub-clauses are references to Parts, clauses and sub-clauses so numbered in this Statute.
+- 13. Nothing in any other Statute shall enable the Governing Body to delegate its power to reach a decision under clause 18(b) of this Statute. - 14.
+No one shall sit as a member of any of the bodies established under this Statute, and no one shall be present at a meeting of such body when the body is considering its decision or discussing a point of procedure, except as provided by this Statute or by Bye-Laws made under this Statute. - 15.
+In this Statute references to numbered Parts, clauses, and sub-clauses are references to Parts, clauses and sub-clauses so numbered in this Statute.